ajama0609/emg_hand_manipulation/README.md

 A notable and consistent challenge across the literature is the classification of the **rest state**, where muscle activation is minimal and the signal-to-noise ratio (SNR) is low.
 This leads to frequent misclassification and lowers overall system reliability [4,5].
 Lobov et al. [4] specifically identify latent factors such as low SNR and inter-subject variability as key limitations for sEMG-based interfaces.

 In this study, we achieve up to **92% accuracy** using a 4-layer MLP on six hand gestures, including the rest state, which aligns well with these prior findings.
-This accuracy was obtained using the machine learning pipeline on preprocessed data collected from the MYO Thalmic bracelet.
+This accuracy was obtained using the machine learning pipeline using the open-source dataset that made use of the Myoband.

 ---